 Step 2: Filing the Claim and Negotiating with the Insurance Company

-Many truck accident attorneys are contacted after the victim has filed a claim with the insurance company.
+Many truck accident attorneys are contacted after the person has filed a claim with the insurance company.
 A lawyer can also help you file your claim.
-Trucking companies are required to have a certain amount of insurance, but the insurance company won’t always treat victims fairly.
+Trucking companies are required to have a certain amount of insurance, but the insurance company won’t always treat people fairly.
 The optimal outcome is that your truck accident attorney can help you get a fair settlement from the insurance company and avoid going to court.

 Sometimes, there are truck accidents that are so serious that the injuries caused far exceed the payout of the insurance.
 Your lawyer can advise you on your options if this is the situation for you.